Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Conclusion

 \section{Conclusion}

-We present a new method to fit neutrino flares using Expectation Maximization.
-We improve the computing time of identifying neutrino flares compared to conventional approaches by $>10^5$ (on a single CPU).
-EM is based on a Gaussian mixture model and can fit different models.
-It is easily expandable from single to multiple flares and works with multi-dimensional data.
-We demonstrate the use of EM on a simulated time series of detected neutrino events and, as a last step, demonstrate the application of EM to identify the neutrino flare of TXS~0506+056.
-The resulting best-fit parameters agree with previously published results.
+We presented a new method for fitting transient emission using Expectation Maximization (EM).
+This approach also successfully identifies weak signals in heavily background-dominated data, such as when studying astrophysical neutrino emission.
+Our method significantly reduces the computational burden required to identify flares compared to conventional techniques, achieving a speedup of a factor of over $10^4$ on a single CPU.
+EM is based on a Gaussian mixture and offers the flexibility to fit different models.
+It seamlessly transitions from analyzing single flares to handling multiple flares and is compatible with multi-dimensional data.
+We showcase the effectiveness of EM by applying it to a simulated time series of detected events.
+Furthermore, we demonstrate its ability by employing EM to identify the IceCube neutrino flare of TXS~0506+056, yielding best-fit parameters consistent with previously published results.
+By providing a fast and sensitive method for identifying transients, our approach enables the extension of searches to a broader range of source candidates, including highly variable objects like active galactic nuclei, or even to encompass the whole sky for an ever-increasing amount of data.